 The prospect of forming a We brings up these fears/concerns, and all of them need to be adequately addressed by the (proto)We (including that person) in order to form a stable synergic superorganism.
 There are also other things that can get in the way:

 “Stable” here is not per se about any particular kind of committed relationship, although a healthy marriage is absolutely a We/superorganism.
 Stable here is simply with reference to the scope of the We.
 A team needs to maintain coherence long enough to carry out its purpose.
-A decision is no good if you can’t carry it out, etc.
+A decision is no good if you can’t execute it, etc.

 I’ve quipped that the “you only use 10% of your brain” myth is more accurate than people realize—it just doesn’t show up on fMRIs because the whole brain is active, it’s just that 45% is fighting another 45% so the net useful capacity is 10%.
 (The numbers are fake ofc.)